kean/Nuke/README.md

 #### Animated Images

 Nuke extends `UIImage` with `animatedImageData` property.
-If you enable it by setting `ImagePipeline.Configuration.isAnimatedImageDataEnabled` to `true` the pipeline will start attaching original image data to the animated images (built-in decoder only supports GIFs for now).
+To enable it, set `ImagePipeline.Configuration.isAnimatedImageDataEnabled` to `true`.
+If you do, the pipeline will start attaching the original image data to the animated images.

-> `ImageCache` takes  `animatedImageData` into account when computing the cost of cached items. `ImagePipeline` doesn't apply processors to the images with animated data.

-There is no built-in way to render those images, but there are two integrations available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.
+There is no built-in way to render those images, but there are two extensions available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.

 > `GIF` is not the most efficient format for transferring and displaying animated images.
 The current best practice is to [use short videos instead of GIFs](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/) (e.g. `MP4`, `WebM`).
 There is a PoC available in the demo project which uses Nuke to load, cache and display an `MP4` video.

 #### WebP

 WebP support is provided by [Nuke WebP Plugin](https://github.com/ryokosuge/Nuke-WebP-Plugin) built by [Ryo Kosuge](https://github.com/ryokosuge).
-Please follow the intructions from the repo to install it.
+Please follow the instructions from the repo.

 #### RxNuke

-[RxNuke](https://github.com/kean/RxNuke) adds [RxSwift](https://github.com/ReactiveX/RxSwift) extensions for Nuke and enables many common use cases:
+[RxNuke](https://github.com/kean/RxNuke) adds [RxSwift](https://github.com/ReactiveX/RxSwift) extensions for Nuke and enables some common use cases:

 - [Going from low to high resolution](https://github.com/kean/RxNuke#going-from-low-to-high-resolution)
 - [Loading the first available image](https://github.com/kean/RxNuke#loading-the-first-available-image)